Join the TCC

 What’s expected of TCC members

 TCC members should have excellent choral skills (accuracy with pitch, rhythm, pronunciation in multiple languages, ability to follow a conductor, etc.).
 Because the TCC specializes in Baroque and Renaissance music, having a special love for that repertoire is a bonus.

 It’s important that everyone in the TCC has a positive and team-spirited attitude.
-We want to foster an environment where members support one another and joyful group singing happens.
+We want to foster an environment where members support one another in joyful group singing.

 You must take responsibility for practising your music between rehearsals as necessary to keep pace with the choir’s work.